daniel-234/frontend-nanodegree-resume/README.md

 ## Acknowledgments

-* Among all the developers who write useful answers on the web to help others, I wanted to thank author Art Lawry @alistapart for its code and wonderful explanation on how to use tabs and panels.
+* I wanted to thank author Art Lawry @alistapart for its code and wonderful explanation on how to use tabs and panels.
 I took his code from the blog and adapted it for my usage. - [A list apart - Radio controlled Web Design](http://alistapart.com/article/radio-controlled-web-design)
+* I took the code to render a circular image from an article written by Jacob Gube on Six Revisions.
+[Six revisions - Circular Images with CSS](http://sixrevisions.com/css/circular-images-css/)